indaam/grunt-frontend-starter/README.md

-grunt-frontend-starter
+Grunt frontend starter
 ======================

-A Base grunt for Frondend
+A Base grunt for Frontend